A complete grid-to-appliance dynamic pricing system — running on $5 hardware, built entirely from open standards and open-source software.

 The gateway runs Home Assistant — free, open-source home automation software used in approximately 2 million homes worldwide — augmented with our OpenADR 3 client libraries.

-The demo used “SpringHDP” prices from CalFlexHub, derived from real CAISO wholesale prices with the vertical scale stretched for visibility.
-Time was compressed so each hour played out in 5 seconds, making a full “day” visible in two minutes.
+The demo uses live California electricity prices streamed from our own public Grid Coordination price server — the same OpenADR 3.1.0 service anyone can connect to today.
+For presentation, time is compressed so each hour plays out in 5 seconds, making a full “day” visible in about two minutes.
 OpenADR 3 handles arbitrary price intervals — most dynamic pricing programs worldwide use hourly granularity today.

 This demo was built by four volunteers in their spare time over one month, using freely available open-source software.
 If four people can build a complete grid-to-appliance dynamic pricing system in a month, manufacturers will have no difficulty incorporating OpenADR 3 into their products.